Science and Innovation Awards for Young People in Agriculture, Fisheries and Forestry: Grant program guidelines

 Applicants who are successful in one round are eligible to apply for future rounds with new projects.
 Applicants who are unsuccessful in a round are encouraged to apply in future rounds.

 There is no requirement for matched or co-funding.
 The sponsor’s assessment panel reserves the right to support more than one application if merited.
-In this situation, it is the responsibility of the sponsor to provide the funding for the additional grant amount.
-If no applications are received for a category or are assessed as unsuitable (for example, of poor quality) for funding, the sponsor’s assessment panel reserves the right not to select a recipient or award any grant funding.
-The assessment panel may be assisted by technical, financial, legal and other experts as required.
-The experts are not members of the panel, but are, if requested by the assessment panel, to analyse applications and prepare factual reports against one or more of the assessment criteria for the panel’s consideration.
+In this situation, the sponsor provides the funding for the additional grant.
+If no applications are received for a category or are assessed as unsuitable for funding (for example, of poor quality), the sponsor’s assessment panel reserves the right not to select a recipient or recommend any grant funding.

 Unsuccessful industry category award applicants advised of the outcome.